 Tomorrow when you wake up, you will have to let go again.

-You will pour the cereal and smile at sleepy faces.
+You will pour cereal and smile at sleepy faces.
 You will pack the lunch and breathe a prayer.
 You will grab the keys and kiss their heads and tousle hair.

 You will help them take this step.
 And even though you will want to turn the car around, and around and around until you find yourself in their old newborn nursery with the crib and the lamp and all these days still ahead — be brave.

 You show them what brave looks like.
 You move forward with hope.
 You’re living the example that growing up is good and more time given is a privilege.
-And that we were not placed on this earth to stand still or to go back– but to move forward in faith and courage.
+That we were not placed on this earth to stand still or to go back– but to move forward in faith and courage.
 To be lights.

 They are ready.
 And so are we.
 And the moment we remember that they were made for this– to go out and shine– is the moment our grip loosens with a little less fear and a little more peace.
 Our hands relax to open and offer back what was given us for a season.

 If they forget to stop and turn and wave, it is only because you gave them courage and confidence.
 They haven’t forgotten.

-If it feels like they need you less all of a sudden, it’s because you were there, all those days when they needed you more than anything.
+If it feels like they need you less all of a sudden, it is because you were there, all those days when they needed you more than anything.

-Whether it’s preschool or fifth grade or freshman year– your job is the same as you take a breath and take a step back.
+Whether they stare in the face of preschool or fifth grade or freshman year– your job is the same as you take a breath and take a step back.

 Step back knowing that God never does.
 Not for one second that they are out of your sight, will they ever leave His.
 When your arms aren’t long enough to pull them back, He is firmly holding them right where they should be.